-Effective September 1, 2013, the available interest rate re-set option was accepted on the five remaining mortgage notes with StanCorp.
-The new rate on these five notes is 5.00% and the amortization period is twenty years.
-Another rate re-set option is available in five years.
-As of December 31, 2013 the balance on these five notes was \$9,477,611.
+The Partnership also has a mortgage note payable with StanCorp Mortgage Investors LLC ("StanCorp") collateralized by Ardmor Village, located in Lakeville, Minnesota.
+This mortgage is payable in monthly installments of interest and principal through September 2033.
+Effective, September 1, 2013, the available interest rate reset option was accepted on the mortgage note with StanCorp.
+The new rate on this note is 5.00% and the amortization period is twenty years.
+Another rate re-set option is available in 2018.
+As of December 31, 2015 the balance on this note was \$2,574,831.